 - Use a stand mixer or a spatula for the next steps.

 - Place the activated yeast mix in the mixing bowl.
-Add the eggs one by one to the yeasted milk mixture and beat in.
-Slowly add the melted butter and sugar.
-Continue mixing.
-Add 1C by in batches.
+Beat in the eggs one by one.
+Slowly add the melted butter and sugar while continuing to mix.
+Add 1C flour in batches.
 Keep stirring until all the flour is absorbed into the mix.
 Set aside covered for an hour to 2 until the mix looks visibly bulked up.

-- Fold in the raisins, peels, and almond.
-Knead a few more times until all the ingredients seem to have distributed evenly.
+- Add the raisins, peels, and almond.
+Knead it in by hand until all the ingredients seem to have distributed evenly.
 Bring the dough together into a smooth mass.
 Cover the bowl tightly with a plastic wrap or wet kitchen towel and let rise for 2 hours or until the dough is more than doubled in volume.

 - Use a spatula to stir and deflate the dough.
-Divide into 2 six inch circular cake tins fitted with tall collars or similar pans (Notes).
-Lightly cover the tins and set aside for 30 to 45 minutes until the dough has risen by about an inch.
+Divide into 2 six-inch circular cake tins fitted with tall collars or similar pans (Notes).
+Lightly cover the tins and set them aside for 30 to 45 minutes until the dough has risen by about an inch.

-- Transfer to a cooling rack and let cool
+- Remove the loaves from the oven and let them cool in the pans for 10 minutes.
+Transfer to a cooling rack and let them cool completely.

 - Use unbleached flour, preferably organic.
 All purpose flour or bread flour will work in this recipe.

 - Use strips of parchment paper stapled/clipped together to make a circular sleeve in the cake pans.
 You could use panettone molds as well – these are available online.

 - You could use metal cans (plastic free) or popover molds or similar to make these as well.
 When using these reduce the baking time by at least a third and be sure to check.

 - Baking times vary depending on ovens and the tins used.
 If unsure check on the loaves around 20-25 minutes and adjust the oven temperature if needed.